chicio/chicio.github.io/_posts/2018-12-02-react-native-modules-bridge-communication-activitiy-fragment-android.md

 layout: post
 title: "React Native: a simple architecture for Native Modules communication with your Activities and Fragments on Android"
-description: "In this post I will talk about a simple architecture for communication between React Native Native modules (aka bridges) and your native code."
+description: "In this post I will talk about a simple architecture for communication between React Native Native modules (aka bridges) and your native code on Android."
 date: 2018-12-02
 image: /assets/images/posts/native-modules-communication-android.jpg
 tags: [react native, javascript, swift, objective-c, ios, apple, android, java, mobile application development]